JackKelly/rfm_edf_ecomanager/README.md

-Code for communicating wirelessly with Current Cost home energy monitors and EDF EcoManager monitors.
-The main planned aim of this code is the robust gathering of data from and arbitrary number of EDF EcoManager Wireless Transmitter Plugs; but other features may also be added.
+Code for communicating wirelessly with [Current Cost home energy monitors](http://www.currentcost.com/products.html) and [EDF EcoManager](http://www.edfenergy.com/products-services/for-your-home/ecomanager/) monitors.
+The main planned aim of this code is the robust gathering of data from an arbitrary number of EDF EcoManager [Wireless Transmitter Plugs](https://shop.edfenergy.com/Item.aspx?id=540&CategoryID=1) for tracking the state of the majority of appliances in a building.

 Hardware requirements
 =====================